Yuvrajscheema/mech_325_report/main.typ

 == Shaft Design
-== Shaft Design

 === Shaft 1 Overview
-=== Shaft 1 Overview

-Shaft 1 is part of an intermediate stage in the speed reducer system.
-Two pulleys are mounted on it, and it is secured with bushings on either end.
-The shaft is subject to forces from the two pulleys and two bushings.
-There are no axial forces.

-#align(center)[
-  #figure(
-    image("CFImages/shaft1.jpg", width: 60%),
-    caption: [Shaft 1],
-  )
-]
 Shaft 1 is part of an intermediate stage in the speed reducer system.
 Two pulleys are mounted on it, and it is secured with bushings on either end.
 The shaft is subject to forces from the two pulleys and two bushings.
 There are no axial forces.

 #align(center)[